 When most people think of Mexico, they think of white sand beaches, beautiful blue water, amazing nightlife, and good food.
 Cancun is all of those things, of course, and is far and away the most popular destination in all of Mexico.
 In this travel guide, we’ll be covering not just the best beaches and nightlife, but also the coolest things to do in Cancun that stretch across a wide range of interests.

-When we drove across Mexico from the US border to Belize, Cancun was like our last little “hurrah” in Mexico since we were in the last stretch of a few incredible months.
+When we drove across Mexico from the US border to Belize and beyond, Cancun was like our last little “hurrah” in Mexico since we were in the last stretch of a few incredible months.
 We weren’t really sure what to expect in Cancun, to be honest… I mean, it has a big reputation, but I’m also not particularly fond of places that are just overwhelmingly touristic.